remp2020/crm-payments-module/README.md

 Before each payment is created, CRM internally assigns it one of the VAT modes - one of _B2C_, _B2B_ or _B2B Reverse-charge_ mode.
 Each payment is then processed according to the selected mode.

 B2C mode is selected by default by payments module.
 If you want to set different mode for a payment, the options are:

 - Include invoice module in your CRM configuration.
 The module provides mode selecting functionality out-of-the-box.
 It uses invoice address for deciding who is a valid B2B customer.
-- Implement `VatModeDataProviderInterface` data provider.
+- Or implement `VatModeDataProviderInterface` data provider.
 It provides `getVatMode` function, which decides who is considered a valid B2B customer.

 ### B2B